Hydrogen cyanide: Chemical properties

+Hydrogen cyanide is weakly acidic with a pKa of 9.2.
+It partially ionizes in water to give the cyanide anion, CN−.
+HCN forms hydrogen bonds with its conjugate base, species such as (CN-)(HCN)_{n}.

+Hydrogen cyanide reacts with alkenes to give nitriles.
+The conversion, which is called hydrocyanation, employs nickel complexes as catalysts.

-Four molecules of HCN will tetramerize into diaminomaleonitrile, which can be converted to various purines.
+Four molecules of HCN will tetramerize into diaminomaleonitrile.

+Metal cyanides are typically prepared by salt metathesis from alkali metal cyanide salts, but mercuric cyanide is formed from aqueous hydrogen cyanide:

-History of discovery
+History of discovery and naming

-Hydrogen cyanide was first isolated from a blue pigment (Prussian blue) which had been known since 1706, but whose structure was unknown.
-It is now known to be a coordination polymer with a complex structure and an empirical formula of hydrated ferric ferrocyanide.
-In 1752, the French chemist Pierre Macquer made the important step of showing that Prussian blue could be converted to an iron oxide plus a volatile component and that these could be used to reconstitute it.
+Hydrogen cyanide was first isolated in 1752 by French chemist Pierre Macquer who converted Prussian blue to an iron oxide plus a volatile component and found that these could be used to reconstitute it.
 The new component was what is now known as hydrogen cyanide.
-Following Macquer's lead, it was first prepared from Prussian blue by the Swedish chemist Carl Wilhelm Scheele in 1782, and was eventually given the German name Blausäure (lit.
+It was subsequently prepared from Prussian blue by the Swedish chemist Carl Wilhelm Scheele in 1782, and was eventually given the German name Blausäure (lit.
 "Blue acid") because of its acidic nature in water and its derivation from Prussian blue.
 In English, it became known popularly as prussic acid.